phetsims/natural-selection/doc/model.md

 In reality, environmental factors may affect reproduction.
 That is not the case in this simulation - reproduction is not affected by environmental factors, and bunnies reproduce using the following model:

-* Bunnies reproduce at 12:00 on the generation clock.
+* Bunnies reproduce at 12:00.
 * Any bunny can mate with any other bunny.
 Age, sex, and pedigree relationship are irrelevant.
 * For convenience, we refer to the two parents as _**father**_ and _**mother**_.
 In the _Pedigree_ graph, the father is on the left, the mother is on the right.
 In genotype abbreviations (e.g. 'Ff'),